 History is over.
 The People won, The State protects and guides.
 Forever.

-The War never ended and Europe became a feast for vultures, a ruined field, a place for excess and madness, for no other thing made sense.
+In the Night mirror, the War never ended and Europe became a feast for vultures, a ruined field, a place for excess and madness, for no other thing made sense.
 Society crumbled, and what remains is a gathering of craving hearts.
-Mind games, domination games, all sins that were forbidden are the main occupations.
+Mind and domination games, all sins that were forbidden are the main occupations.
 Nobody wastes breath producing anything, everything is there to be consumed and enjoyed.
 Somehow, there is food, clothes and tools around, for perversions and needs make them coalesce into the physical when nobody is looking at them.
 Is this sorcery?
-Perhaps, for God surely died before the War.
+Perhaps, for God surely died before or during the War.
 There is a web of pacts, of ghastly obsessions.
 What, if not, is the life that remains to be consumed?
-This is the final dance.
+The Dark is the final dance.

-Characters are the same, but their personalities are twisted and they pursue challenges, deviancy and get involved in secret practices for which they won’t be prosecuted, looking for pleasures and torments.
+Characters personalities are twisted and they pursue challenges, deviancy and get involved in secret practices for which they won’t be prosecuted, looking for pleasures and torments.
 Faith wanes, so the darkest passions arise.
 There is no State after the sun dies on the horizon.
-It is not only that The State is absent – it does not exist, both objectively and for the characters, which think that Night never ends.
+It is not only that The State is absent – it never existed, both objectively and for the characters, which think that Night never ends.
 Their motivations and plans are changed–what was a planned evening of tea and pastries during Day could be really a debauched party or a blasphemous rite with no coherent meaning at Night.

 History is over.
 We perform the final dance and the fever won’t let us rest until we join the soil.

-Intimate and violent contact will be regulated by escalation techniques, more focused on expressing violence, desire and submission than enacting them.
+Intimate and violent contact will be regulated by escalation techniques, focused on expressing violence, desire and submission rather than enacting them.
 Safety comes first and opting out is always an option.
 The threshold of physical contact is medium: cheek kisses, hugs or light shaking being enough to enjoy the larp.
-Sexual play is played through theater sex.
+Sexual play is played through theatrical mock sex or implied by touch and context.

 Violence and sex will be enacted in a subtle way at Day and an outlandish theatrical way at Night.
 Nudity could appear, but never during Day time (except places in which Day does not apply, like Dream – the arab baths).
 Characters could be hurt, traumatized or wounded, but they are healthy and functional again at the start of each full day cycle.
-Regardless of Day and Night, no character goes for a true killing blow.
+Regardless of Day and Night, no character attempts a true killing blow to others.
 They simply don’t.
-Life is precious and miserable.
+Life is precious and better if miserable.
 The State knows it, The Dark knows it.
 Only Death is final.

 Play to flow